Southeast Attack Squadron (SAS)

 2. To determine the points awarded to a particular ship, the following computation shall be performed:

-battle damage points for each ship in that fleet.
+damage points for each ship in that fleet.

 b.
 A total